 The stress of a divorce or the dissolution of a civil partnership can and often does take its toll.
-At this difficult time if agreements cannot be reached about the property and finances, the parties may need be prepared for court.
+At this difficult time, if agreements cannot be reached about the property and finances, the parties may need to be prepared for court.

 Financial remedy proceedings are dealt with usually during, but sometimes after the divorce or dissolution of partnership has occurred.
 The average divorce takes between 4-6 months.
 However, the financial remedy proceedings can take longer and in some cases, the proceedings can take up to a year or more from start to finish.